matansh/secure_dns_proxy/README.md

 is still exposed and vulnerable to attack.
 - public certificate used to authenticate communication with cloudflare.
   - creating a service to service auth schema, where our dns-over-tls service would have its own short lived encryption secrets would be better.
-- Faulty DNS records? we could validate the resolved name from multiple providers to be sure that the DNS recoded was not tampered with at the source.
+- The possibility of faulty DNS records, we could validate the resolved name from multiple providers to be sure that the DNS recoded was not tampered with at the source.
 - The issue of trust, do we as an organisation trust cloudflare with our DNS queries? (cloudflare is an american company that may not conform to european privacy laws).

 ## Possible improvements